tfausak/tfausak.github.io/_posts/2016-12-05-haskell-package-checklist.md

   If a file is necessary for your package to build, it belongs in `extra-source-files`.
   This includes files that tests and benchmarks need.
   You should also include package metadata like your README and change log.

-- Avoid package warnings
-  - Stack prints these out when you run `stack sdist`.
-  - Some of the warnings, like category and description, are annoying.
-  - Generally using `--pvp-bounds=both` is good.

-- Put everything in `source/`
-  - This separates Haskell files from package metadata.
-  - Makes it easy to search and script Haskell files.
-  - Looks like `source/library/Foo.hs`, `source/executables/Main.hs`, `source/tests/Main.hs`, `source/benchmarks/Main.hs`, and so on.
-  - The exact names aren't important.

-- Match module and package names
-  - Module names use `CamelCase`, package names use `kebab-case`.
-  - If you package is named `foo-bar`, you should have a top-level module called `FooBar`.
-  - Not `Data.FooBar` or `Text.ParserCombinators.FooBar`.

-- Require one import
-  - Users should be able to hit the ground running with `import FooBar`.
-  - If necessary, re-export functions from other packages.
-  - Optimize for qualified imports, so don’t be afraid to take common names.

-- Expose implementation details
-  - People will use your package in ways you didn’t think of.
-  - Make everything public, but not necessarily published.
-  - Use `Internal` module names to signal that they’re private.

-- Build `-Wall` clean
-  - GHC can find all kinds of problems but doesn’t by default.
-  - Few false positives, generally helps you write better code.
-  - You can ignore specific warnings with `-fno-warn-whatever`.

-- Follow most HLint suggestions
-  - Overall a great tool that helps you write better software.
-  - Some suggestions aren’t worth following.
-  - In particular the re-export shortcut and anything involving operators.

-- Format code with `hindent`
-  - This frees you up to never think about formatting again.
-  - Improving `hindent` improves formatting for everyone.
-  - Side steps useless arguments in pull requests.

-- Document with examples
-  - Types are good, but they’re not documentation.
-  - The same is true for laws.
-  - Usually functions are added to solve a problem.
+  Note that you don't need to include your license file if your package's `license-file` is set.

+- **Fix package warnings.**
+  Stack prints these out when you run `stack sdist`.
+  You should fix all of them, even though some aren't that useful.
+  For instance, Stack warns you if you don't set a category even though the categories on Hackage aren't that useful.
+  To fix warnings about version bounds, consider using `--pvp-bounds=both`.

+- **Put Haskell files in `source/`.**
+  In other words, separate your package metadata from actual source files.
+  This makes it easy to write scripts that work on every Haskell file, like formatting or counting lines of code.
+  The exact names aren't important, but you should end up with a structure like this:
+  - `source/library/YourPackage.hs`
+  - `source/executables/Main.hs`
+  - `source/tests/Main.hs`
+  - `source/benchmarks/Main.hs`

+- **Match package and module names.**
+  If your package is named `tasty-burrito`, you should have a top-level module called `TastyBurrito`.
+  Avoid the unnecessary module hierarchy like `Data.ByteString` or `Text.ParserCombinators.Parsec`.
+  While the package name uses `kebab-case`, module names should use `CamelCase`.

+- **Require one import.**
+  Users should be able to get started with nothing more than `import YourPackage`.
+  If necessary, re-export stuff from other packages.
+  Design for qualified imports;
+  don't be afraid to take common names like `singleton`.

+- **Expose implementation details.**
+  People will want to use your package in ways you didn't think of.
+  Make everything public, but not necessarily part of your published API.
+  Use `Internal` module names like `Data.Text.Internal` to signal that things aren't published.

+- **Build `-Wall` clean.**
+  GHC finds all kinds of problems with `-Wall`.
+  Few of them are false positives and they generally help you write better code.
+  But if you don't like one, disable it with `-fno-warn-whatever`.
+  Be sure to use `stack build --pedantic` when developing your package.
+  It will force you to fix warnings.

+- **Follow most HLint suggestions.**
+  Overall HLint is a great tool for improving code quality.
+  However some suggestions aren't worth following.
+  For example, the re-export shortcut suggestion breaks the Haddock documentation.
+  Use your own judgement when deciding which suggestions to follow.

+- **Format code with hindent.** hindent is the closest thing we have to a community style.
+  Using it frees you from ever thinking about formatting again.
+  If you don't like how something looks, fix it in hindent and everyone's formatting will improve.
+  Using hindent also avoids pointless arguments about style in pull requests.

+- **Write documentation with examples.**
+  Types are not a substitute for documentation.
+  Neither are laws.
+  Usually functions are added to solve a specific problem.
   Show that problem in the documentation as an example.

-- Test with Tasty using Hspec
+- **Test with Tasty using Hspec.**
-  - Tasty is a testing framework for running different kinds of tests.
+  Tasty provides a framework for running different kinds of tests with the same command line interface.
-  - Hspec tests are the nicest to write.
+  It handles randomizing the test order, selecting which tests to run, and displaying their output.
+  Hspec provides a library for writing human-readable tests.
-  - Use other providers like QuickCheck when they make sense.
+  Use other testing libraries like QuickCheck when they make sense.

-- Run tests on Travis CI
+- **Run tests on Travis CI.**
-  - Travis CI is free and integrates with GitHub.
+  Travis CI is free for open source projects and integrates with GitHub.
+  Every time you push a commit to GitHub, Travis CI will run your test suite.
+  This makes it easy to keep your package buildable.
-  - You can run tests on Linux and macOS.
+  By default Travis CI runs on Linux, but you can also run on macOS.
-  - Consider also using AppVeyor for Windows builds.

-- Build and test with `--pedantic`
-  - This forces you to fix warnings.
-  - Particularly useful as new versions of GHC and dependencies come out.
+  If you want to run your test suite on Windows, consider using AppVeyor.

 - **Keep executables small.**
   If your package provides an executable,